-Velcro Chalkboard Photo Frame Wall Display
+Velcro Chalkboard Frame Photo Wall Display

 In the past when I’ve put family photo’s in an album, I’ve found they soon get forgotten about.
 It’s even worse with digital photos that seem to get lost on the computer never to be viewed again.

-This post contains amazon affiliate links for your convenience.
+This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.

-Chalkboard photo frame special features
+Chalkboard frame special features

 Large Old Picture frame – I picked mine up for almost nothing at my local junk shop.
 I got it cheaply as the picture was a bit old and naff, but that didn’t matter as I wanted the frame not the picture.

-How I upcycled my chalkboard photo frame
+How I upcycled my chalkboard frame

-Initially I sprayed the frame turquoise blue.
+Initially, I sprayed the frame turquoise blue.
 However I wasn’t too keen on the finish, it was too bright and shiny even for me.
-So as I had some left over Annie Sloan chalk paint in Napoleonic Blue, I painted over the turquoise with this.
+So as I had some leftover Annie Sloan chalk paint in Napoleonic Blue, I painted over the turquoise with this.
 I then covered the frame in antiquing wax and sanded the edges so that some of the turquoise would show through.
 I ended up with a sort of blue shabby chic effect which I’m really happy with.

-I’m off on my holidays soon so will be printing some of the photos I take on my phone to update my chalkboard photo frame.
+I’m off on my holidays soon so will be printing some of the photos I take on my phone to update my chalkboard frame.
 The board has definately added a bit of fun to my hallway, my teenage boys love moving the photos around and writing their own hashtags on the board.